 First, waste less food.
 Then compost.
 I've got a new motto around here after hearing a few months ago that people tend to waste more food when they know they can compost it.
 (Source here).
 "That makes sense," I thought, followed a few seconds later by "Oh no," as I realized that I'm surely a culprit, too.
 So I'm trying to be a little more mindful, inventive, and on top of things in the kitchen these days: not trying to send zero food to the compost, but simply trying to cast aside fewer edible scraps and fewer fruits and vegetables that went bad before I could use them.

 In that vein, I'm sharing a few of the books that I turn to for inspiration, advice, or recipes.
 You can likely find most of these at your local library, secondhand bookstore, or favorite local spot in your community.
-In case you can't, or are in the market for a special present for a zero waster, I've included links below as well:
+In case you can't, or are in the market for a special present for a zero waster, I've included links below as well; some of them are affiliate links, which means Litterless may make a small commission on items purchased.

 -An Everlasting Meal, by Tamar Adler.
 If it sounds dramatic to say this book taught me how to cook: it's true.
 Neither a cookbook nor a memoir, exactly, it's instead a thoughtful look into how to cook simply and economically, guided by recipes but not bound to them.
 Though the book is full of practical ways to use up food scraps, even better: it helps build intuition about how to cook with what you already have, so that when you find yourself with half a bunch of parsley in the fridge and a recipe that doesn't explicitly call for it, you can trust yourself enough to add it.
 I also love her recipe for a broccoli stem pesto (which I've outlined roughly here), devotion to turning stale bread into croutons for sprinkling on everything, and how-tos for washing and cooking unusual things like beet greens.
 (Indiebound | Amazon)